linjc16/R2-DDI/README.md

 ```
 ## Getting Started
 ### Dataset
-The raw dataset can be downloaded [here](https://bitbucket.org/kanz76/data-collection/src/master/DDI/).
-Just check `preprocessed` folder (all the negative samples are generated and saved already).
+The drugbank dataset can be seen in `dataset` folder.
+The twosides dataset can be download [here](https://figshare.com/articles/dataset/R2-DDI_Twosides_Dataset/22495666).

 ### Data Preprocessing
 We evaluate our models on DrugBank and TwoSides benchmark sets. `ddi_zoo/scripts/data_process` and `ddi_zoo/scripts/twosides/data_process` are folders for preprocessing of DrugBank and TwoSides, respectively.
 To generate the binary data for `fairseq`, take the transductive setting for DrugBank as an example, run